kdoore/CS2335-Gitbook/project-3-steps.md

 - **Step 2 Player:  Update PlayerController Script**   This includes 2 custom UnityEvents.

  - **PlayerSpawnPoint:** Create an Empty GameObject:  PlayerSpawnPoint, select an icon so it is visible in the scene.
 Position this gameObject at the position that you want the player positioned at the start of each level.
-Populate this on the PlayerController, and LevelManager components in the inspector.
+Populate this on the PlayerController, and LevelManager components in the inspector. **Make sure the PlayerSpawnPoint has Transform.Position.Z = 0 (if Z= -10 you won't see the player)**

  - **PlayerController_v2: Possible Issue:** If using **PlayerController_v2**, you must update code in LevelManager that uses PlayerController, or rename your file to: PlayerController
  - **Set Tag: 'Player'** for the Player gameObject for CameraFollow